Understanding What is Form W-9 2024, Request for TIN

 While filing the Form W-9, if you’re exempt from FATCA reporting, you can enter the exempt code in the appropriate space on Line 4.
 These codes apply to persons submitting this form for accounts maintained outside the United States by certain foreign financial institutions.

-As mentioned earlier, if you are required to provide a Form W-9 and fail to do so, the payer may be required to withhold taxes from your payments at a backup withholding rate.
-To avoid this, providing accurate information on the Form W-9 your payer requests is crucial.
-If there are changes to the information (such as a change in name, address, or TIN), it's essential to update the Form W-9 promptly.
+As previously mentioned, if you are asked to provide a W-9 form and fail to do so, the payer may need to withhold taxes from your payments at a backup withholding rate.
+To prevent this, it is essential to provide accurate information on Form W-9 when your payer asks.

-8. When to Submit Form W-9: Common Scenarios
+9. When to Submit Form W-9: Common Scenarios?

 Here are a few common scenarios to help you better understand when to submit a W-9, and when you don’t need to.